-- 13.20 A Respondent may appeal against a sanction imposed under clause 13.18 of this Policy only on the following grounds: - (a) that the Nominated Official relied on a clear error in their decision making process; - (b) that the Nominated Official failed to comply with the procedures outlined in Part IV of this Policy; or - (c) the sanction imposed by the Nominated Official is manifestly disproportionate to the breaching conduct. - 13.21 The Respondent must, within 72 hours of the Nominated Official delivering his or her decision, give written notification of the Respondent's intention to Appeal (Notice of Intention to Appeal) to the TAICU and the ATO of the Nominated Official: - 13.22 As soon as practicable following receipt of the Notice of Intention to Appeal, the TAICU must determine the appropriate body to convene the Appeal.
+- 13.20 A Respondent may appeal against a sanction imposed under clause 13.18 of this Policy only on the following grounds: - (a) that the Nominated Official relied on a clear error in their decision making process; - (b) that the Nominated Official failed to comply with the procedures outlined in Part IV of this Policy;

+- (c) the sanction imposed by the Nominated Official is manifestly disproportionate to the breaching conduct; or - (d) no reasonable decision maker in the position of the Nominated Official, based on the material before them, could reasonably make such a decision. - 13.21 The Respondent must, within 72 hours of the Nominated Official delivering his or her decision, give written notification of the Respondent's intention to Appeal (Notice of Intention to Appeal) to the TAICU and the ATO of the Nominated Official: - 13.22 As soon as practicable following receipt of the Notice of Intention to Appeal, the TAICU must determine the appropriate body to convene the Appeal.
 The following principles apply: - (a) In the case of the Nominated Official being a member of the TAICU: the Appeal will be heard by one member of the TA Tribunal Panel (see clause 14.3 for further detail on the TA Tribunal Panel); or - (b) In the case of the Nominated Official being someone other than a member of the TAICU: the Appeal will be heard by one tribunal member who will be appointed by, at the discretion of the TAICU, any higher ranking ATO to that of the Nominated Official's ATO,